 PRK was the first laser vision correction surgery to be approved by the FDA to correct refractive error.
 As with all laser refractive surgeries, (the) vision correction occurs by changing the shape of the cornea through the removal of corneal tissue.
-While PRK has now mainly been replaced by other refractive procedures, such as LASIK, SMILE, and ICL, it’s safety and effectiveness are well-established.
-It is still the preferred method of vision correction for certain branches of the military and can also be an excellent option for people with a low prescription.
-Furthermore, PRK is often performed as an enhancement surgery following LASIK.
+While proven safe, PRK is now largely replaced by other refractive procedures such as LASIK, SMILE, and ICL for most patients.
+It is still the preferred method of vision correction for certain branches of the military andcan also be a good option for people with a low prescription.
+Finally, PRK is often performed as an enhancement surgery following LASIK.

-Dr. Paul C. Lee, at CCRS, has been performing PRK with a very high success rate since 2000.
+Dr. Paul C. Lee, at CCRS, has been performing PRK since 1997.

 In PRK or photorefractive keratectomy, a laser is used to correct vision by reshaping the cornea.
 However, unlike LASIK, a corneal flap is not made.
 Due to the longer recovery time and discomfort, PRK has been largely replaced by other forms of vision correction surgery such as SMILE or ICL.
 PRK is still a good option in certain cases.